-The average pay for a Category Manager is £24.90 per hour.
+The average salary for a Category Manager in United Kingdom is £41,299.

 - Manage, improve and recommend the product assortment for the company.